bluwy/penn-todo/README.md

 Express acts as the server middleware for Nuxt, so Nuxt will redirect api calls for Express to handle.

 Express does CRUD operations on a PostgreSQL database.
-Auth is yet to be implemented, so currently todos are public to everyone.
-(Not ready for production)
+Authentication is needed to do so, and is based on JSON Web Token (JWT).

 Jest is used for unit testing, **all** tests are located in `__todos__` folder.

 ## Development state

-Currently, the todo app is fully functional.
-It interacts with the backend and database well.
-Basic CRUD operations works.
-The only downside is that there's no limit to how many todos can be added.
-Spam bots galore!
-(Not ready for production)
+Currently, the todo app works.
+Frontend and backend works well.
+It only lacks more authentication functionalities, such as sending emails, resetting passwords and editing profile.
+UI might need a reiteration.

 ## Installation